delawaremathguy/ShoppingList14/README.md

 * **If you plan to play with or just test out this app**, go straight to the Dev Tools tab and tap the "Load Sample Data" button.
 Now you can play with the app, and eventually delete the data (also from the Dev Tools tab) when you're finished.

 ## What's New in ShoppingList14

 Things have changed [since the previous release of this project](https://github.com/delawaremathguy/ShoppingList) for XCode 11 that was titled, simply, **ShoppingList**.
 Although this project is called "ShoppingList14," it retains the same signature as the previous project; and despite some changes to the Core Data model, *should* properly migrate data from the earlier project to the new model of this project -- however, I *cannot guarantee this based on my own experience*.

 Here are some of those code-level changes:

-* The AppDelegate-SceneDelegate application structure has been replaced by the more simplified App-Scene-WindowGroup structure introduced for XCode 12/iOS 14.
+* The AppDelegate-SceneDelegate application structure has been replaced by the simplified App-Scene-WindowGroup structure introduced for XCode 12/iOS 14.
 * The three primary tabs (Shopping List, Purchased, and Locations) now use a Form presentation, rather than a List presentation.
 * Each ShoppingItem now has a "dateLastPurchased" property which is reset to "today" whenever you move an item off the shopping list.
-* The Purchased items tab has been slightly re-worked so that shopping items that were purchased "today" appear in the first section of the list.
+* The Purchased items tab now presents shopping items that were "purchased today" in its first section (if not empty) and everything else in its "second section."
 This makes it easy to review the list of today's purchases, and to quickly locate any item that you may have accidentally tapped off the Shopping List so you can put it back on the list.
-* Many code changes have been made or simplified and comments throughout the code.
+* Many code changes have been made or simplified and comments throughout the code have been updated.
 * The basic architecture of the app has been simplified.
-What started out as more of a strict MVVM-style architecture has morphed into a hybrid style:
+What started out as more of a strict MVVM-style architecture has morphed into very much a hybrid:
  - Views can effect changes to ShoppingItems by calling ShoppingItem functions directly ("user intents"), which then are handled appropriately in the ShoppingItem class, and for which notifications are then posted as to what happened.
  - There is no longer a LocationsListViewModel.
-The LocationsTabView is such a simple view that it is now driven by a @Fetchrequest.
+The LocationsTabView is such a simple view that it is now driven by a @FetchRequest.
- - The ShoppingListViewModel has now serves only two purposes: it manages an array of ShoppingItems (it is a replacement for @FetchRequest in this regard, although we can see and understand how this works), and provides some simple services to views such as sectioning the items when the ShoppingList is shown in multi-section style and providing information that makes it easy to split the PurchasedItemTabView into "Today" and "All the others.""
+ - The ShoppingListViewModel now has fewer responsibilities and consequently serves only two purposes: it manages an array of ShoppingItems (it is a replacement for @FetchRequest in this regard, although we can see and understand how this works), and it provides some simple services to views such as sectioning the items when the ShoppingList is shown in multi-section style and providing information that supports splitting the PurchasedItemTabView into two sections.

+### Core Data Notes

+The CoreData model has only two entities named `ShoppingItem` and `Location`, with every ShoppingItem having a to-one relationship to a Location (the inverse is to-many).

+* `ShoppingItem`s have an id (UUID), a name, a quantity, a boolean "onList" that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also an "isAvailable" boolean that provides a strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
+New to this project is the addition of a dateLastPurchased for a ShoppingItem.

+* `Location`s have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

-## App Architecture Comment
+### App Architecture Comment

-Despite this app starting off with some simple @FetchRequest definitions and making some lists, this version makes no direct use of @FetchRequest or even Combine.
-I have *gone completely old-school*, just like I would have built this app using UIKit, before there was SwiftUI and Combine.
+This app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into when deleting Core Data objects.
+Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would tuen the list into a subscriber to each of the Location i the list)

 * I post internal notifications through the NotificationCenter that a `ShoppingItem` or a `Location` has either been created, or edited, or is about to be deleted.
 (Remember, notifications are essentially a form of using the more general Combine framework.)
 Every view model loads its data only once from Core Data and signs up for appropriate notifications to stay in-sync without additional fetches from Core Data.
 Each view model can then react accordingly, alerting SwiftUI so that the associated View needs to be updated.
 This design suits my needs, but may not be necessary for your own projects, for which straightforward use of @FetchRequest might well be sufficient.